Utah

 • In writing by first-class mail to the most recent address the Entity has for the resident;

-• Electronically, if the Entity’s primary method of communication with the resident is by electronic means, or if provided consistent with the provisions regarding electronic records and signatures set forth in 15 U.S.C. § 7001 (E-SIGN Act); or
+• Electronically, if the Entity’s primary method of communication with the resident is by electronic means, or if provided consistent with the provisions regarding electronic records and signatures set forth in 15 U.S.C. § 7001 (E-Sign Act).

-• By publishing notice of the breach of system security in a newspaper of general circulation.
+Substitute Notice.
+If notification in the manner described above is not feasible, by publishing notice of the breach of system security in a newspaper of general circulation.
+Such notice must comply with Utah Code § 45-1-101.

 Other Key Provisions: